Angelina Tan

-Angelina "Helen" Beredo de Luna-Tan (born October 1, 1971) is a Filipino physician and who has served as the 31st governor of Quezon since 2022.
+Angelina "Helen" Beredo de Luna-Tan (born October 1, 1971) is a Filipino physician and politician who has served as the 31st governor of Quezon since 2022.
 She is the first woman to hold the office.
 Before becoming governor, she served as the representative of Quezon's fourth district from 2013 to 2022.

+Education

+In her early education, she graduated junior high school in the Basic Education Department of Manuel S. Enverga University Foundation, Lucena City in 1989.
+Tan earned her Bachelor of Science in Nursing at the Calayan Educational Foundation, Inc. (CEFI) (formerly known as Medical Center Lucena Educational Institute) in 1997, Doctor of Medicine at the Fatima Medical Science Foundation Inc., and Master’s in Business Administration in Health from the Graduate School of Business of the Ateneo de Manila University.